...

 • Bamboo or stainless steel utensils and a compact, lidded container.

-• Solid toiletries (shampoo bars, conditioner bars, solid soap) to avoid liquids and plastic bottles.
+• Solid toiletries such as shampoo bars, conditioner bars, and soap bars to cut down on liquids and plastic bottles.

 • A good filter bottle and collapsible cup for coffee, tea, and water refills.